thinkshout/thinkshout/_case_studies/transnationalrepression.md

       While just about anyone can hear the name Jamal Khashoggi and know that the famous *Washington Post* journalist was assassinated while at the Saudi consulate in Turkey, in October 2018, just about no one would have been able to tell you exactly what happened to him: a terrifying act of Transnational Repression.
 Freedom House set out to change that.

       It turns out that what happened to Jamal Khashoggi wasn’t an isolated incident—nearly 3.5 million people are at risk of transnational repression, with nearly 80 countries involved.
-For Freedom House, the first step in combating transnational repression and the spread of authoritarian reach was conducting rigorous research on the victims and perpetrators of this global phenomenon.
+For Freedom House, the first step in combating Transnational Repression and the spread of authoritarian reach was conducting rigorous research on the victims and perpetrators of this global phenomenon.
 Our work together?
 To make the first-ever report on Transnational Repression as compelling and clear as possible so that policy makers, journalists and governments might take notice and urge a change in course.

   - section-image: "/assets/images/case-studies/TNRhomepage.jpg"
     section-image-alt: "Transnational Repression homepage shown on desktop."